Based on search terms used to find the blog:

 Admittedly, from an insurance perspective it will almost certainly be considered as the fault of the driver behind who didn’t see you stop, but that’s no consolation if your car is all banged up (and your own insurance might still rise as a result, because you’re going to have to lodge a claim).
 Remember that even minor damage to an old vehicle might see it get written off by the insurers, and you’re not likely to get the same money you paid for it.

-You might also cause serious problems if you stall in the middle of a junction as the lights change, and traffic starts moving from the other sides.
+You might also cause serious problems if you stall in the middle of a junction as the lights change, and traffic starts moving towards you from the other roads.

 Stalling when moving away from a parked position tends to get marked as only a driver fault (under “control” on the marking sheet).
 However, doing it repeatedly means that you can’t control the car and it usually becomes a serious fault once it is clear you cannot move off reliably.